 This project formulation guide provides practical and operational support and information on the different modules that need to be developed to arrive at a qualitative project proposal.
 The development of these interrelated modules is explained in a stepwise process.

-This formulation guidelines document is specific for Short Initiatives (SI) and TEAM projects.
+This formulation guidelines document is specific for Short Initiatives (SI) and TEAM projects, but was specifically adapted for the Call for Short Initiatives 2023.

 What is new?

 The guide consists of 8 Modules as demonstrated below: